ewissel/hAMRoaster/README.md

 ### [sraX](https://github.com/lgpdevtools/sraX#srax)

 sraX v.1.5 is built as a one step tool; in a single command, sraX downloads a database and aligns contigs to this database with DIAMOND21.
 By default, sraX uses CARD, though other options can be specified.
 As we use default settings for all tools, only CARD is used in this study for sraX.
+Reproducibility note: We had to run sraX interactively in order for this to work properly on our latest iteration of data processing (as opposed to launching jobs in the background with something like `nohup`).

 ```
 conda create –n srax -c conda-forge -c bioconda srax